AOEpeople/techradar/radar/2021-01-01/akeneo.md

 In the meantime, Akeneo has been continuously developed and offers many new features that further facilitate product data collection.

-Regarding the stack, there was a switch to Elasticsearch and updates to more current Symfony versions.
-Support for the recently released PHP 8 is upcoming.
+The recent switch to Elasticsearch and an update of Symfony improved runtime behaviour as well as scalability for future-prove use.
+Support for the latest release of PHP 8 is upcoming.